 For arthrocentesis of the proximal interphalangeal, insert a 25-gauge needle at either side of the extensor tendon from above or at a 90° angle from above, while gentle traction is applied distal to the joint.

-Ice, elevation, and oral nonsteroidal anti-inflammatory drugs may help relieve pain.
+Ice, elevation, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) may help relieve pain.

 If an intra-articular anesthetic has been given, limited joint activity should be prescribed for 4 to 8 hours.